Use the textbook and its accompanying activities? I do too.

 Do they have their place in a modern classroom?
 Commonly, teachers say to toss them.
 They are inferior to teacher-made activities and don’t help students.
 I disagree.

-I don’t feel guilty when I use the textbook and the accompanying activities.
+I don’t feel guilty when I use the textbook and the accompanying activities, and people purchase my teacher-made activities!
 Here is why.

 They are “teacher-made.”